Hey Kids (Start Here)

 Starr flushes.
 “My book?” he mouths at Newton.

-“Yes, obviously,” Newton says, looking impatiently at Starr.
-“No, sorry Mako, that wasn’t directed at you.
-It’s a good read, and, as you know, I’m obsessed with Leibniz.
-You were telling me that you’re getting bored of these photoshoots so maybe take the book with you and tell people dramatic stories about Leibniz and how great he was.
+“Yes, obviously,” Newton mouths, looking impatiently at Starr.
+“No, sorry Mako.
+It’s a good read, and as you know I’m obsessed with Leibniz.
+You were telling me you’re getting bored of these photoshoots.
+Take the book with you and tell people dramatic stories about Leibniz and how great he was.
 Like, if it seems fun.”

 “Yeah.
-Like, shenanigans where he was like ‘I’m bad at math’ and then subsequently taught himself math so hard that he invented calculus and published it before Isaac Newton and then people were so mean to him about it the whole deal got a title: The Calculus Priority Dispute.
+Like, shenanigans.
+One time he was like, ‘I’m bad at math’ and then taught himself math so hard that he invented calculus and published it before Isaac Newton and then people were so mean to him about it and the whole deal got a title: The Calculus Priority Dispute.
 Oh yeah.
 Of course.
 Of course.
 Yes.
 Hermann arguably loves Leibniz more than me.
 He cried about it.
 Just now!
 Yes I’m serious.
-No, you can’t talk to him, he’ll just deny it.
-Yeah, just read the book and then I’ll tell you five super-secret things about Leibniz.
+No, you can’t talk to him; he’ll just deny it.
+Yeah, read the book and then I’ll tell you five super-secret things about Leibniz.
 No, I can’t tell you now.
 You don’t have the foundation to appreciate it yet.
 Also you can meet Hermann’s Best Math Friend next time you come, because he wrote it.
-The Leibniz book, I mean.
-You probably should get Captain Sir Saves Everyone to also read it too.
+The Leibniz Book, I mean.
+You should get Captain Sir Saves Everyone to also read it too.
 Hey, would you guys have any interest in a book club where we read the classics of rationalism?”
 Newton pauses.
 “Okay that’s fair, but for the record, how much time have I poured into Blue Planet?”

 Hermann grabs the phone.